-Puffins raise one chick at a time and feed it 5-8 times daily.
-Obviously it is a very busy season for them and great time for us photographing birds with the beaks full of sand eels.
-In the UK a record catch by one puffin is 62 sand eels.
+Puffins raise one chick at a time and feed it 5-8 times daily rushing home with the beaks full of sand eels.

 During the middle of the day the life in the colony is quiet; some puffins spend time preening, others are down in the burrows or out at sea feeding, some stand by their burrow entrances and interact with other birds.